 Unless detractors are able to disprove her theories, I don’t care to read anything they have to write about her.
 The detractors can even provide substantial proof that she was a hypocrite in that she didn’t personally follow any of her beliefs, and it won’t matter to me.
 I’m only concerned with how I can apply her principles to my life.
 If she decided to violate those principles, that’s on her.

 This assassinate the messenger approach might prove more effective if her followers engaged in some form of celebrity worship.
 I think detractors believe we idolize the messenger in the manner they worship people.
 They write scathing pieces about her personal life.
 They explain how that information serves to undermine everything she taught.
 They seek to expose some personal flaws about her to taint her message.
 Some of us don’t care.
 We only seek the message.

-They also seek to insert a qualifier into everyone’s brain whenever someone discusses the brilliance of her philosophy.
+They also seek to insert a qualifier into everyone’s brain when someone discusses the brilliance of her philosophy.
 “She was brilliant, sure, but wasn’t she a (fill in the blank).”
 Who gives flying fig leaf?

 The progression of the qualifier has reached a point where we place so much emphasis on the faults of the messenger that their message gets lost.
 If I fell prey to such matters, I would consider that so confusing.
 “You mean I have to do research on everyone who ever lived, and if they have one flaw I should dismiss them?”
 I say.
 “What if they could provide me some valuable insight into matters that otherwise trouble me?
-What if amid everything they wrote, they provided a nugget that directly applied to that troubling situation?
-Should I dismiss that nugget of information based on the fact that they were unkind to their children?”
+What if amid everything she wrote, she provided a nugget that directly applied to that troubling situation?
+Should I dismiss that nugget of information based on the fact that she was unkind to her children?”